Table of Contents

 1. Download an Ohio Medical Power of Attorney Sample

-2. The Basics: What is an Ohio Medical Power of Attorney?
+2. What is an Ohio Medical Power of Attorney?

 As laid out in Title 13, Section 1337. of the Ohio Revised Code, an Ohio Medical Power of Attorney (or “Durable Power of Attorney for Health Care”) is a document that appoints a person you trust (known as your “agent” or “attorney-in-fact”) to make health care decisions on your behalf, in the event that you lose the ability to make those decisions on your own.
 The person you appoint in your Ohio Medical Power of Attorney will make sure that health care providers will follow your agent’s instructions regarding your healthcare, as if the decisions were coming from you directly.